Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Bayesian Inference and MCMC

-Bayesian methods are particularly convenient to quantify parameter uncertainty and its impact on capital estimate.
-Under the Bayesian approach, model parameters $\bm\theta$ are modelled by the random variable $\bm\Theta$ following the posterior density $\pi ({{\bm \theta }}\vert {\rm {\bf y}})$, where ${\rm\bf{Y}}={\rm{\bf{y}}}$ are available data.
-In this case, the full predictive density (accounting for parameter uncertainty) of the next time period loss $L_{T + 1}$, given data ${\rm\bf{Y}}$, is
+Bayesian methods are particularly convenient to quantify parameter uncertainty and its impact on quantile estimate; see for example Shevchenko (2008) .
+Under the Bayesian approach, the full predictive density (accounting for parameter uncertainty) of the next time period loss $L_{T + 1}$, given all data ${\rm\bf{Y}}$ used in the estimation procedure, is

 Here, it is assumed that, given ${{\bm \Theta }}$, $L_{T + 1}$ and ${\rm {\bf Y}}$ are independent.
 The quantile of the full predictive density (\ref{FullPredPDF_eq}),